Givebacks is adding multi-factor authentication (MFA) to help keep user accounts more secure.

 Identify the email owner before MFA verification is required.

-Make sure the email owner knows MFA may be needed on each device.
+Make sure the email owner knows MFA may be needed on each device and browser.

 Contact Givebacks Support if your organization no longer has access to the email.